-Course Syllabus (Jan 15, 2014 version)
+Course Syllabus (August 28, 2017 version)

+11:709:427:01 (Index 18587)

-Obesity: Biology, Behavior, and Management - spring 2014- Wednesdays 9:15 am - 12:15 pm
+Obesity: Biology, Behavior, and Management - fall 2017- Wednesdays 10:55 AM -

-Location: 206 Thompson Hall, Cook campus Prerequisite: 709:255 (Nutrition & Health)
+1:55 PM Location: 115 Loree Hall, Cook campus

+Prerequisite: 709:255 (Nutrition & Health)

-Course Director: Joseph L. Dixon, Ph.D., 132 Thompson Hall
+Course Director: Joseph L. Dixon, Ph.D., Room 167, Foran Hall (on the Cook campus)

+Dixon@aesop.rutgers.edu

-Dixon@aesop.rutgers.edu Office hours: To be announced
+Office hours: To be announced

 Background:

 The study of obesity provides an excellent opportunity to examine a complex problem from a multidisciplinary perspective.
-In fact, I believe the greatest surprise from this course is that you will find that high rates of obesity in the US have many complicated causes; most of which are not directly related to biology.
+In fact, I believe the greatest surprise from this course is that you will find that high rates of obesity in the US have many complicated causes; most of which are not directly related to biological regulation of metabolism.
 This course will enable students to see the connections between numerous disciplines and fields, all of which impact the same outcome, obesity.
 The course will provide a series of state-of-the-art lectures by scientists actively involved in different aspects of research relevant to obesity.
 These lecture/discussion sessions will enable the students to understand the multi-factorial etiology of the epidemic, as well as the treatment and public policy approaches that are being used in the obesity research community to combat the disease.

+Objectives: